tModLoader/tModLoader/MigrationGuide_1.4.5.md

   * Add `ItemID.Sets.PlaceTileOnAltUse[Type] = true;` to `ModItem.SetStaticDefaults` and set `Item.createTile = TileID.CritterAnchor;` in `ModItem.SetDefaults`.
 * Minion buffs can now have a counter for how many times the minion was summoned.
 Simply add `BuffID.Sets.BuffTextHandlers.Add(Type, new CachedProjectileCounterBuffTextHandler(ModContent.ProjectileType<YourMinionsProjectile>()));` to the buff's `SetStaticDefaults`.
   * Custom buff text handlers can be made by creating a class that inherits `IBuffTextHandler` if the vanilla `CachedProjectileCounterBuffTextHandler` doesn't suit your minion or if you want to display custom text on a buff for any other purpose.
-* To support mannequins holding held projectiles, `(ModProjectile|GlobalProjectile).DisplayDollSettings(Player doll, TEDisplayDoll.DisplayDollPose pose, ref int aiStyle)` has been added.
+* To support mannequins holding held projectiles, `(ModProjectile|GlobalProjectile).DisplayDollSettings(Player doll, TEDisplayDoll.DisplayDollPose pose, ref int aiStyle, ref int aiType)` has been added.
 	* Many Example Mod held projectiles were updated to showcase the new hook.
 	* As mentioned in the Projectile Draw Changes section, PreDraw/Draw/PostDraw code needs to be updated to use the new `player` parameter instead of using `Main.player[Projectile.owner]`.
 	* `Projectile.drawLayer = ProjectileDrawLayerID.HeldProj` will likely need to be added to `SetDefaults` for the projectile to draw on the correct layer.